Syllabus

 Students can also meet with instructors outside of office hours by appointment.

-Homework assignments will be due on Thursdays1, at 6PM Pacific time / 9PM Eastern time.
+Homework assignments will be due on Wednesdays at 6PM Pacific time / 9PM Eastern time.

-If you have an assignment on Pawtograder that you believe was graded incorrectly, you can submit a request request within Pawtograder, explaining the mistake.
+If you have a manually-graded assignment on Pawtograder that you believe was graded incorrectly, you can submit a regrade request within Pawtograder, explaining the mistake.
 All regrade requests must be made within one week of receiving the graded assignment.

 Office Hours

-We hold extensive office hours -- both online, via Pawtograder and, depending on campus, in person.
-These can be used for any questions you have about course content, not limited to: questions about lecture material, related online resources, any questions about assignments, etc. The schedule for these are available on the Office Hours page.
+We hold extensive office hours -- both online, via the Khoury Office Hours App and in person.
+We encourage students to use office hours for any questions you have about course content, not limited to: questions about lecture material, related online resources, any questions about assignments, etc. The schedule for these are available on the Office Hours page.

 Grading

-Assessment will be based on homework, participation, labs, and quizzes.
+Assessment will be based on homework, labs, lecture exercises, codewalks, and exam topics (from quizzes and the final exam).
 You may ask for feedback on anything else, but it will not figure into your final grade.

 The highest row in which a student satisfies all columns will be their grade (plus a bump for lectures -- see below).
 If no rows are completely satisfied, the student will not pass the course.

-There are 33 lectures.
-Participating in 27 or more lectures will bump your score up one row.
-For example, if you had a homework score of 72%, an exam topic score of 85%, and attended 7 labs, attending at least 27 lectures will bump your score from B to B+.
+A lecture activity score of 70% or more will bump your score up one row.
+For example, if you had homework, lab, and codewalk scores of 72%, and an exam topic score of 85%, a lecture activity score of 75% will bump your score from B to B+.

 To progress, students are required to meet the grade point average (GPA) requirements as determined by Khoury College of Computer Sciences.
 (See Khoury's website for more information.)